Employer FAQ

 If your apprentice leaves during the programme no future grant payment will be made but we will not reclaim previous payments unless the requirements of the SLA are not upheld.

-The minimum is National apprentice wage however we would encourage you to consider living wage and budget for apprentice expenses especially if they are required to travel to different locations.
+The minimum is National Apprentice Wage however we would encourage you to consider Living Wage and budget for apprentice expenses especially if they are required to travel to different locations.